Mayflower AI sea drone

-Mayflower AI sea drone, or Mayflower Autonomous Ship, or Mayflower 400 (MAS400) is an autonomous research vessel that aims to cross the Atlantic without human crew or assistance.
+Mayflower AI sea drone, or Mayflower Autonomous Ship, or Mayflower 400 (MAS400) is an autonomous research vessel that aimed to cross the Atlantic without human crew or assistance.
 It is named after the Mayflower sailing ship, that carried English and Dutch Pilgrims onboard from England to New England between September and November 1620.
-Taking the same route, it was originally intended to set sail in September 2020 in time for the 400th anniversary.
+Taking the same route, it was originally intended to set sail in September 2020 for in time for the 400th anniversary.

+The 15-meter long aluminum trimaran is solar-powered and is capable of speeds of up to 10 knots (20 km/h).
+It has a back up diesel generator.
+The ship cost $1.3 million to build and is owned by the not for profit marine research organization ProMare in partnership with computer-tech company IBM.
+The ship can sample the water for pollutants and study marine life during its voyage.